A Career in Pharmacy Begins HERE

 Areas such as pharmacology, physiology and medical terminology are designed with future healthcare professionals like you in mind.
 The course will provide a baseline of core knowledge for a variety of healthcare professions.

-- 8-Week Curriculum - 32 hours per week (24 hours of classroom instruction and 8 additional hours of online modules).
+- 9-Week Accelerated Hybrid Curriculum - Approximately 10 hours per week (4 hours of on-campus skills lab instruction and 6 additional hours of online modules).

 - Students will also complete 40 total hours of experiential training at local pharmacies.